mayeaux/nodetube/README.md

 For ease of local development I recommend using [Nodemon](https://github.com/remy/nodemon) to automatically restart the app while working on backend code.

 ### Using ngrok
-NodeTube comes with [ngrok](https://www.https://ngrok.com) preinstalled with the setting in `.env.settings` to run for new instances automatically.
+NodeTube comes with [ngrok](https://ngrok.com) preinstalled with the setting in `.env.settings` to run for new instances automatically.
 This means that when you boot the app you will see a log come through with a link where you can access the app from the ngrok subdomain.
 Great you're live on the internet, that was simple!

 ## Technical Details

-NodeTube is an Express application powered by NodeJS, with MongoDB as a database, with `redis` for caching and `ffmpeg` for converting and compressing video content.
+NodeTube is an Express application powered by NodeJS, with MongoDB as a database, with Redis for caching and `ffmpeg` for converting and compressing video content.
 It uses Pug as a templating engine and loads process variables through the .env.settings and .env.private files.

-NodeTube uses resumable.js on the frontend as a library to allow stable and resumable uploads allowing for the upload process to not be broken during a system reboot.
+NodeTube uses `resumable.js` on the frontend as a library to allow stable and resumable uploads allowing for the upload process to not be broken during a system reboot.

 NodeTube has the functionality to act as an authentication app for an nginx-rtmp server which allows NodeTube to facilitate livestreaming.
 NodeTube also has a built in livestreaming frontend with a live chat, live viewer count and which uses HL.js to stream the files being created by nginx-rtmp.